olehyev138/diverst-devv/docs/devops/playbooks/environment-initialization.md

 - Ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.

+- Record the region code

 - Ensure following commands are run in the same terminal to make use of environment variables

 ##### Base resources

 - Run script `boostrap-backend`: `./devops/scripts/devops/scripts/bootstrap-backend <env-name>`.
-Note the name of the bucket printed out.
+Record the name as `master_bucket`.

 - Create ssh key pair: `ssh-keygen -qt rsa -N '' -f ~/.ssh/<env-name>`

-_TODO_ - store ssh keys somewhere centralized
+- Upload public & private key files as attachments in the secure note

 ##### Create new environment module